 Vines in Jerez are susceptible to chlorosis because of the high limestone content in the soil.

 How do Jerez viticulturists maximize water collection for their vines?

-They dig water collection troughs, or channels, in the autumn and winter between rows to capture any rain that falls during the growing season.
+After harvest they dig water collection troughs, or channels, between rows meant to capture any rain that falls during the autumn and winter.
 These troughs are purposefully dug to direct the collected water towards the vines, reducing run-off and increasing potential water retention.

 What are the 3 towns in which Sherry must be matured?

 - Jerez de la Frontera